buildpacks/rfcs/text/0000-offline-buildpackages.md

 ## Asset package creation

 Asset Image creation will be handled by the platform.
-E.g. `pack package-asset <asset-image-name> --config <package.toml>`
+E.g. `pack package-asset <asset-image-name> --config <asset.toml>`

-It requires a `package.toml` file.
+It requires a `asset.toml` file.
 This file has two methods to specify assets to be included in an asset package.
 1) an entry in the `[[asset]]` array
 2) including all assets from another asset package via an entry in the `[[include]]` array.